blinkybool/gen-mod-OMR/README.md

 - PCA for visualising clusters of latent space that correspond to images
 - NFs might converge on one mode
 - Mode collapse

+## Ideas
+- Try different latent space for VAE (dim=16)
+  - Try limit testing it to find intrinsic dimensionality

+- Sum of gaussians doesn't simplify in objective functions